 The principal activity of BOCA is leasing of aircraft.
 Debt accounts comprise loans and borrowings and finance lease payables.
 BOCA does not engage in any external funding activity -- BOCA borrows from BOC Aviation exclusively for any funding needs.
 The funding maturity profile of BOCA borrowings from BOC Aviation is set to match the lease maturity profile in order to maintain a matched book.
 BOCA does not have any off-balance sheet exposure.

-BOC Group is currently in the process of spinning off a minority ownership of BOC Aviation, expected to occur in 2016.

 BOC has determined that BOCA, due to its immateriality and minimal liquidity risk profile, should be excluded from CUSO liquidity stress tests.

 III.E.2 7 Bryant Park Owner LLC